squteronsquter/webpack-multiple-js-minifier-cash-buster/README.md

 # Webpack 4 Demo

-This demo helps you compile and develop build a production versio of html websites with Sass and Javascript
+This demo helps you develop & build a production version of any html website Bootstrap with Sass and Bootstrap as well as custom Javascript.

+This is based on a course by Colt Steele.

-To reun developmen:
+To run development:

 `npm start`

-To build production version
+To build the production version:

 `npm run build`